Introduction to Printmaking Series

 - This class is perfect for illustrators and people who love to draw who want to learn about printmaking.
 Drypoint is an acid-free, non-toxic intaglio technique that's been around since the 1400s, and it's still going strong.
 Images are incised into a plate using a sharp or hard-tipped tool, like an etching needle, creating lines and raised burrs that capture ink for printing.
 The plate is inked up like a traditional etching plate, and printed on a printing press, resulting in a beautiful, rich, image with bold lines.

-Intro to Relief Linocuts, November 9, 10 - 4 with a lunch break
+Intro to Relief Linocuts, November 9, 10 - 4 with a lunch break *SOLD OUT*

 - Explore ways of creating striking images with this simple yet powerful print medium process.
 Carving images into linoleum with attention to line and texture and then inking up the plate with color produces graphic effects.
 This class will explore the diverse range of ways which artists use this direct process, very similar to stamping.
 (No previous experience required)